metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

       `cert.pem`
 - `--key_file` is the private key PEM file to use; the default is `key.pem`
+- `--no_cert` indicates that the server should not be using TLS; use this if you have a reverse proxy handling requests (so that front end and back end don't need to use TLS to communicate with each other)
 - `--log_level` is the log level to use (`fatal`, `error`, `warn`, `info`, `debug`); the default is `warn`
 - `--log_file` is the log file to use; the default is undefined, which